-If you don’t focus on establishing repeatable sales quick enough, you start getting pulled in many different directions, can easily lose focus, and hit a brick wall.
+If you don’t focus on establishing repeatable sales quickly enough, you start getting pulled in many different directions, can easily lose focus, and hit a brick wall.

 9. Grow Your Customer Factory Systematically in Stages

-A lot of entrepreneurs try to prematurely scale their business models by going fast on everything.
+Many entrepreneurs try to scale their business models prematurely by going fast on everything.

-They often end up wasting needless time, money, and effort on the wrong things at the wrong time.
+They often waste needless time, money, and effort on the wrong things at the wrong time.

 Going fast on everything is a recipe for getting lost faster.